sorenlouv/fb-sleep-stats/README.md

 npm run webpack
 ```

+**Where is the data stored?**

+You can find the data in JSON-format here: `src/server/services/db.json`.

 **Other issues**

 If you encounter a bug or have a problem, please go to [Issues](https://github.com/sqren/fb-sleep-stats/issues?utf8=%E2%9C%93&q=is%3Aissue+) and use the search functionality, in case someone else already asked the question.
 If you can't find anything helpful you are very welcome to create a [new issue](https://github.com/sqren/fb-sleep-stats/issues/new)